Crowley Imaging Helps Carroll County Remember the Times With Microfilm Preservation

 For more than a century, the Carroll County Times has been covering local Maryland news while staying current with state, national and global issues, evolving to meet the needs of an increasingly diverse and active community.
 Founded in 1911 as simply the Times, the paper was published weekly by the son of a prominent department store owner in Westminster, Md.
 The Times changed its name in 1956 and went through several owners before being purchased by Landmark Community Newspapers of Maryland in 1974.
 The Times is now printed daily and published online.

 To preserve this historic publication for future generations, the Carroll County Public Library (CCPL) had been storing the Times issues from 1978-present in microfilm format.
 Serving the residents of Carroll County since 1863, CCPL is headquartered in New Windsor, Md. with six public branches.
-Through a combined effort with the Carroll County Public Library and the Enoch Pratt Free Library of Baltimore, Md. – which houses microfilmed Carroll County Times issues dating from 1933-present – Crowley Imaging digitally scanned and indexed the newspaper records for the CCPL’s online Carroll County Times archive.*
+Through a combined effort with the Carroll County Public Library and the Enoch Pratt Free Library of Baltimore, Md. – which houses microfilmed Carroll County Times issues dating from 1933-present – Crowley Digitization Services digitally scanned and indexed the newspaper records for the CCPL’s online Carroll County Times archive.

 At the time of digitization, the rolls of microfilm were in various states of deterioration from years of storage and library patron use.
 Many of the original newspapers were not microfilmed until years after their publication; the wear and age were reflected in the filmed images.
 Additionally, the microfilm rolls were not indexed; library patrons looking for an outdated issue had to sort through hundreds of rolls to find the right film.
 Not wanting to lose the cultural heritage contained in the papers, CCPL administrators chose digitization as the best option to ensure that the material would be sustained as well as more easily accessible to library and internet researchers.